AnyLog-co/documentation/adding data.md

-dbms            The logical database to contain the data. table           The logical table to contain the data. source          A unique ID to identify the data source (i.e. an ID of a sensor). instructions    An ID of a policy that determines the mapping of the file data to the table's structure.
+dbms            The logical database to contain the data. table           The logical table to contain the data. source          A unique ID to identify the data source (i.e. an ID of a sensor). mode            File or Streaming (see details below).
+The default value is 'file'. instructions    An ID of a policy that determines the mapping of the file data to the table's structure.
 </pre>